rynop/abp-sam-nestjs/README.md

 ## Setup

-1. From [SSM](https://console.aws.amazon.com/systems-manager/parameters) create a key `/test/abp-sam-nestjs/master/envs/SECRET_KEY` with any value you like.  [sam-template.yml](./sam-template.yml) will pull in the value for an Lambda env var.
+1. From [SSM Console](https://console.aws.amazon.com/systems-manager/parameters) create a key `/test/abp-sam-nestjs/master/envs/SECRET_KEY` with any value you like.  [sam-template.yml](./sam-template.yml) will pull in the value for an Lambda env var.
 The key path used, is dictated by the stage specific cloudformaton parameter file in [aws/cloudformation/parameters](./aws/cloudformation/parameters)